k-doshi/CRU-PPRL-registry-hashing-application/README.md

 # CRU-PPRL-registry-hashing-application
 This application cleans, combines and hashes patient identifiers using sha512 algorithm.
 It runs locally without connecting to the web services.
+It is customized to work with the registry and surveillance data.

-Patient Identifiers - patient id, first name, last name, date of birth, and SSN (if available).
+Input is a SQL table with the patient identifiers - patient id, first name, last name, date of birth, and SSN (if available).
 The hashed combinations are:

     first name + last name + dob + last 4 ssn